preaudc/tech-articles/FlumeFileChannel.md

-# Fix Flume File Channel filling because of invalid country header
+# Write a Flume Interceptor to modify events header on the fly

 Apache Flume is an efficient and flexible tool for ingesting and processing large amounts of data in a distributed environment.